CiaranOMara/Contributing/CONTRIBUTING.md

 There are several options available, including git-flow.

-Below is a BioJulia recommended branching model for your repo, but it is only a suggestion.
+Below is a recommended branching model for your repo, but it is only a suggestion.
 What is best for you as the [dedicated maintainer(s)](#biojulia-package-maintainers), is best for _you_.